 Endometriosis is a frustrating condition.
 For many women it may take up to 10 years to receive a proper diagnosis.
 Sometimes, the diagnosis comes about because a couple has been struggling with unexplained infertility and after many years a health care provider finally decides to look into endometriosis as an explanation.
 Endometriosis ranges from 5-15% of all cases of female factor infertility.

 Endometriosis is difficult to find a targeted treatment that is going to work in everyone diagnosed with it because it is still unknown how the pathology comes about in the first place.
-Please check out my Women’s Health Wednesday post for more information on the signs and symptoms of endometriosis.
+Please check out my post on endometriosis for more information on the signs and symptoms of endometriosis.

 For the remainder of this post, I want to highlight some of the ways endometriosis can impact fertility, and some possible approaches to increase chances of pregnancy.